- Audiovisual Production Staging Horizons

 Search our directory

-Da Silvano and Michael's were probably pretty quiet.
+NEW YORK Da Silvano and Michael's were probably pretty quiet.
 Because the magazine bigwigs who usually lunch at those restaurants spent the afternoon--heck, most of the day--carrying on at the Waldorf=Astoria, where the American Society of Magazine Editors (ASME) gave out its National Magazine Awards.

 The lengthy event began with a reception in the Jade and Astor rooms, followed by a slow march from those large rooms through the narrow passage that leads to the Grand Ballroom.
 (This is the same route taken by lots of events, including this crowd's Magazine Publishers of America's Henry Johnson Fisher Awards in January.
 Isn't there a quicker way to between these spaces?)